CiscoDevNet/terraform-provider-intersight/website/docs/d/compute_rack_unit.html.markdown

 * `asset_tag`:(string) The user defined asset tag assigned to the server.
 * `available_memory`:(int) The amount of memory available on the server.
 * `bios_post_complete`:(bool) The BIOS POST completion status of the server.
-* `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.
 * `connection_status`:(string) Connectivity Status of RackUnit to Switch - A or B or AB.
 * `device_mo_id`:(string) The database identifier of the registered device of an object.
 * `dn`:(string) The Distinguished Name unambiguously identifies an object in the system.